mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 [^onbehalf]: On behalf of _another_ friend, my many friends a consequence of my outstanding patriotic efforts towards continuing to avoid subversion of the Commonwealth of Australia.

 I'd said that people post pictures of their boarding passes all the time, not knowing that it can sometimes be used to get their passport number and stuff.
-They just post it being like "omg going on holidayyyy", unaware that they're posting cringe.
+They just post it being like "omg going on holidayyyy 😍😍😍", unaware that they're posting cringe.

 ![screenshot of #boardingpass on instagram]()